mam-dev/awesome-tech-talks/README.md

 ## DevOps

-* [DevOps Culture & Practices to Create Flow](http://youtu.be/mBUJ-fg4EKA) [48 min, goto Chicago 2014] – Jez HUmble on behaviors, rituals and processes that are essential to create fast flow of features into production, ultimately creating a culture of continuous learning leading to happy users, fast flow and fulfilled practitioners.
+* [DevOps Culture & Practices to Create Flow](http://youtu.be/mBUJ-fg4EKA) [48 min, goto Chicago 2014] – Jez Humble on behaviors, rituals and processes that are essential to create fast flow of features into production, ultimately creating a culture of continuous learning leading to happy users, fast flow and fulfilled practitioners.

 ## Tools